 Montefiore Medical Center Wellness Center At Melrose is an addiction treatment center located at 260 East 161st Street, C Level in the 10451 zip code in Bronx, NY.

 It is operated by a private non-profit organization.
-Montefiore Medical Center Wellness Center At Melrose provides suboxone prescription, buprenorphine maintenance and methadone maintenance.
-Some of the treatment approaches used by Montefiore Medical Center Wellness Center At Melrose include anger management, brief intervention services and cognitive behavioral therapy.
-Montefiore Medical Center Wellness Center At Melrose provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin rehab and intensive outpatient heroin treatment services.
-It also provides residential heroin abuse treatment and inpatient treatment for co-occurring mental health and heroin use.
+Montefiore Medical Center Wellness Center At Melrose provides prescribes suboxone, buprenorphine maintenance and methadone maintenance.
+Some of the treatment approaches used by Montefiore Medical Center Wellness Center At Melrose include counseling for trauma victims, DBT and anger management.
+Montefiore Medical Center Wellness Center At Melrose provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin services and regular outpatient heroin treatment.
+It also provides residential heroin use treatment and residential treatment for dual diagnosis.

 Here are the full facility listing details on Montefiore Medical Center Wellness Center at Melrose in Bronx, NY: